Membership and Dues

 - General Consent: Routine business will be expedited by avoiding the formality of motions and voting.
 The business will be presented by the Chair, or the Chair’s designee, who will assume unanimous consent until someone objects.
 If at any time an objection is made, the business will be decided by majority vote, unless otherwise designated.

-- Majority Vote: Greater than 50% of the votes cast by APRN Group Members at a meeting and/or cast by electronic means.
+- Majority Vote: Greater than 50% of the votes cast by active APRN Group Members at a meeting and/or cast by electronic means.
 To avoid undue delay, a reasonable time limit may be announced with the call for the vote after which time any APRN Group Member who has not cast a vote may be assumed to abstain, and the abstention is not counted in the majority vote.

-- Two-Thirds Vote: Motions deemed by the Bylaws, Standing Rules, or Board to be important enough for greater consensus will require a two-thirds vote of the APRN Group Members for adoption.
+- Two-Thirds Vote: Motions deemed by the Bylaws, Standing Rules, or Board to be important enough for greater consensus will require a two-thirds vote of the active APRN Group Members for adoption.
 To avoid undue delay, a reasonable time limit may be announced with the call for the vote after which time any APRN Group Member who has not cast a vote may be assumed to abstain, and the abstention is not counted in the two-thirds vote.

-- Unanimous Vote: Motions deemed by the Board to be of greatest importance must receive an affirmative vote by 100% of the APRN Group Members for adoption.
+- Unanimous Vote: Motions deemed by the Board to be of greatest importance must receive an affirmative vote by 100% of the active APRN Group Members for adoption.
 To avoid undue delay, a reasonable time limit may be announced with the call for the vote, after which time any APRN Group Member who has not cast a vote may be assumed to abstain.
 Only a vote against the motion can prevent the motion from passing.

 Meetings & General Operations